Bahamas Maritime Authority releases safety bulletin following fatality investigation regarding a nitrogen cylinder

 One of the two lead tutors, Martin Evans, leading a practical hull hammer tapping session

 Prospective students should arrive with an understanding of vessel construction and systems.
-Over an intensive 64 hours studying, the course will equip students to apply this knowledge to practical surveying techniques and report writing so that they can leave with the ability to carry out surveys on typical 8-10m sailing and motor vessels.
+Over an intensive 64 hours studying during the training module, the course will equip students to apply this knowledge to practical surveying techniques and report writing so that they can leave with the ability to carry out surveys on typical 8-10m sailing and motor vessels.

 Continue reading “IIMS set to trial an 8 day practical training module”